 This blog provides information for educational purposes only.
 All copper "moonshine" distillers featured on the site are non-functional props.
 All recipes and "how to's" are theoretical.
 All scenarios are fictitious.
 No laws were broken during production of the material found on this site.
 Products sold are intended to be used in accordance with the proper licensing or permitting procedure of the respective jurisdiction of the user.
 Read our complete legal summary for more info.

 Cleaning And Maintaining Distillation Equipment

 Making quality distilled products (whether that be water, fuel alcohol, etc.) requires equipment that is clean, safe, and in good working order.
 A 100% copper still is a purchase that can last a lifetime with proper care and maintenance.
 It does not take much time or effort to properly care for a copper still and mash equipment.
 Examine the copper still before using it.
 Make sure there is no physical damage or copper salt on the inside of the still.
 If there is copper salt on the copper still, clean the still.
-To clean the still, use a vinegar solution or a slightly diluted PBW (pro brewery wash) solution.
+To clean the still, use a vinegar solution or a slightly diluted PBW (powdered brewery wash) solution.
 If cleaning with a vinegar solution, use a 1:1 water-to-vinegar ratio.
 Add a few gallons to the still and let it boil for one hour.
 Rinse the still thoroughly with clean water and scrub with a non-abrasive brush.
-If cleaning with PBW, follow the directions on the label, slightly diluting the PBW.
+If cleaning with PBW, follow the directions on the label, slightly diluting the PBW if cleaning copper.

 Stainless steel distillation equipment is extremely easy to care for.
 Simply rinse the boiler, column, and condenser after each run and then clean each part with a full dose of PBW.
 PBW is a great product to use on stainless and we recommend using it to clean the still after each run.
 Cleaning with PBW will keep the still clean as well as remove all odors.